Dun-sin/Code-Magic/README.md

   - Set duration and speed for the animations
   - And boom
 - Box Shadow - Cast a shadow on your element.
-- Border Radius - Get desired border radius for your element.
+- Border Radius - Get the desired border radius for your element.
 - Text Shadow - Create a cool shadow for your text.
 - Input Range - Style your range input type elements easily and quickly